Artttdez/PastebinPlugin/README.md

     <br>
     <img src="https://sun9-36.userapi.com/impg/2_erjs_S3dibTsiMFM0GGM-L1mh2L6q410gyJw/guvOnPDo-78.jpg?size=1960x1462&quality=96&sign=9bd131c58af70292875d3b174fa00e21&type=album" width="400px">
 3. Hotkeys - `Ctrl+\ Ctrl+P`
-4. If your DevKey token is correct, a new folder with your Pastebin.com paste will be opened soon in your default browser.
+4. If the DevKey token is correct, a new folder with your Pastebin.com paste will be opened soon in your default browser.
+5. If something gone wrong, a popup with following message will be shown up:
+    * **Select some text/code**
+    * **Add correct DevKey**

 Installing the plugin to IDEA
 -----------------------------------